mjhoptics/ray-optics/docs/source/models/opticalspec.rst

    The :class:`~opticalspec.OpticalSpecs` class holds the optical usage definition of the model.
 Aperture, field of view, wavelength, and focal position are all aspects of the :class:`~opticalspec.OpticalSpecs`.

-   The first order properties are calculated and maintained by :class:`~opticalspec.OpticalSpecs` in the :attr:`~opticalspec.OpticalSpecs.parax_data` variable.
-This is an instance of :class:`~rayoptics.parax.firstorder.ParaxData` that includes the paraxial axial and chief rays, and the :class:`~rayoptics.parax.firstorder.FirstOrderData` that contains first order properties.

    The optical configuration is broken into four parts::

       * aperture